Codeception/Codeception/docs/05-UnitTests.md

 php codecept run unit ExampleTest
 ```

-or simply run the whole set of unit tests with this:
+Or simply run the whole set of unit tests with:

 ```bash
 php codecept run unit